ephes/django_async/article_sorted.md

 uvicorn --workers 10 mysite.asgi:application
 ```

-Or more elegantly, changing our sync api view into an async api view:
+Or more elegantly, changing our sync api view into an async api view.
+You have
+to move the `import asyncio` line to the top of the file, if you haven't done
+this already:
 ```python
 async def api(request):
     await asyncio.sleep(1)